rkp8000/expressive/README.md

 `$ python manage.py createsuperuser`

+# Launching Expressive

+Expressive runs as a webserver you access through your browser.

-Start server:
+To start the server:

 `$ python manage.py runserver 8000`

 (Change the last argument to specify a port besides 8000.)

-In your browser, navigate to: 'localhost:8000'.
+To begin using the app, navigate to: 'localhost:8000' in your browser.